-Federico Laham, MD, is the medical director for Orlando Health Arnold Palmer Hospital Infectious Diseases.
+Federico Laham, MD, is the medical director for Orlando Health Arnold Palmer Hospital for Children Infectious Diseases & Immunology.
 Dr. Laham is board certified in pediatrics and pediatric infectious diseases.

 Dr. Laham received his medical degree with honors from the University of Buenos Aires, Argentina, and completed his pediatric training at Jackson Memorial Medical Center in Miami.
 He then completed a pediatric infectious diseases fellowship at Baylor College of Medicine in Houston, where he was a clinical instructor and attending physician.